 If you receive a letter extending you an interview opportunity, the letter will give more directions on how to set up the interview and possible dates.
-You will need to come to the campus in Amarillo or Abilene for your interview.
+You will be invited to one of our campus locations designated in those instructions for your interview, which may be in Amarillo, Abilene or Dallas.